HariCazorla/expense-tracker/README.md

 # expense-tracker
 A small project to understand spring boot, spring boot data JPA, and spring boot security.
 The expense-tracker is a service which comes with default set of categories.
 APIs are available to add/edit/delete categories and expenses.
 Swagger UI is integrated and it can be used to refer API documentation.

-# To run the application
+## To run the application
 Start the expense-tracker.
 ```
 docker-compose up
 ```

+## To deploy on K8s
+Follow steps described in [url](https://github.com/HariCazorla/Kubernetes/tree/master/expense-tracker) to deploy expense tracker on K8s.

+## To access swagger ui
-Application is available at http://localhost:8080

-Swagger documentation is available at http://localhost:8080/swagger-ui.html#/

-To access the REST end points, use basic authentication.
+Application is available at http://localhost:8080 Swagger documentation is available at http://localhost:8080/swagger-ui.html#/ To access the REST end points, use basic authentication.

 # Available rest end points